backstage/backstage/packages/backend-plugin-api/api-report.md

 import { AuthorizePermissionResponse } from '@backstage/plugin-permission-common';
 import { Config } from '@backstage/config';
 import { Duration } from 'luxon';
+import { EvaluatePermissionRequestBatch } from '@backstage/plugin-permission-common';
+import { EvaluatePermissionResponseBatch } from '@backstage/plugin-permission-common';
 import { EvaluatorRequestOptions } from '@backstage/plugin-permission-common';
 import { Handler } from 'express';
 import { HumanDuration } from '@backstage/types';